 The cooperating teacher should be providing regular feedback and advice to the student teacher on planning skills and actual classroom performance.
 The midterm evaluation and self-evaluation should be completed.
-It is probable that the edTPA will also be executed during this phase.

 Third phase of student teaching/Independence: During this phase the cooperating teacher assigns responsibility to the student for all regular teaching duties.
 The student teaches entire lessons and units of work as the lead or primary classroom teacher and is responsible for all assessment-related tasks and reporting.
 It is important that the cooperating teacher continue to provide the student with feedback on planning skills and classroom performance.
-The edTPA, if not yet submitted, will be completed during this time.
 The final evaluation should be completed.

-The field study semesters and student teaching semester are critical in the development of preservice teachers.
-It is expected that the cooperating teacher, university student and university supervisor will be in constant contact throughout these semesters to support the university student along with developing partnerships between the UW-Whitewater College of Education and Professional Studies and the local schools.
+The pre-student teaching semesters and student teaching semester are critical in the development of preservice teachers.
+It is expected that the cooperating teacher, university student and university supervisor will be in regular contact throughout these semesters to support the university student along with developing partnerships between the UW-Whitewater College of Education and Professional Studies and area schools.